JBerthelier/ParasiTE/README.md

 etc...

 **Be careful**
-For now ParasiTE only works with a "seqname" having a **number** has showed in table (no characters allowed, in example '1' corespond to "chromosome 1").
+-For now ParasiTE only works with a "seqname" having a **number** has showed in table (no characters allowed, in example "1" coresponds to "chromosome 1").

 "Attribute" must followed the correct format as showed:
 -for transcript:  gene_id "ID.1"; transcript_id "ID.1.1";
 -for exon: gene_id "ID.1"; transcript_id "ID.1.1"; exon_number_id "1";